| Crew resource management in general aviation for

 information, equipment and people, to achieve safe and efficient flight

+operations".
 This statement links safety with efficiency raising the

 concept of "affordable safety".
 Proponents within the industry and